-If a FAQ does not answer your question, you can email our office for assistance by clicking on a specific FAQ, then clicking "I need more information about this subject" at the bottom of the answer.
+Our frequently asked questions (FAQ) section provides information and resources on various topics.
+To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
+If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

-Florida uses one metal license plate with a series of alpha-numeric numbering systems, or combination thereof, depending on the type of vehicle.
-The license plate is placed on the back of the vehicle with the renewal decal affixed to the upper right hand corner.
+Florida uses one metal license plate with a series of alphanumeric numbering systems, or combination thereof, depending on the type of vehicle.
+The license plate is placed on the back of the vehicle with the renewal decal affixed to the upper right-hand corner.
 The decal denotes the month and year of expiration.
-Paper registration documents are also issued and include the license plate and decal numbers, as well as the vehicle and owner details.
+Paper registration documents are also issued and include the license plate and decal numbers as well as the vehicle and owner details.
 This document should remain in the vehicle.

-•If ordering through the mail, the license plate characters must be entered carefully on the application for personalized license plate to ensure that the license plate is ordered correctly.
+If ordering through the mail, the license plate characters must be entered carefully on the application for personalized license plate to ensure that the license plate is ordered correctly.
 The reservation will be placed exactly as indicated on the application.

-• If characters are not being printed over the center design two spaces must be left in the center to allow for the design to be visible.
+If characters are not being printed over the center design, two spaces must be left in the center to allow for the design to be visible.

-• The law permits a maximum of seven alphanumeric characters on plates with a center logo.
+The law permits a maximum of seven alphanumeric characters on plates with a center logo.
 Spaces or hyphens may be used as long as the total number of digits does not exceed eight.
-License plates with a left logo must not exceed five characters including spaces and dashes.
+License plates with a left logo must not exceed five characters, including spaces and dashes.